Hasbrouck family: George H. Sharpe

 George Henry Sharpe was born February 26, 1828, in Kingston, to Henry and Helen Hasbrouck Sharpe, and grandson of Abraham J. Hasbrouck.
 He grew up in Kingston and attended Kingston Academy and Albany Academy before entering Rutgers University, graduating from that institute in 1847.
-He entered private law practice in New York City, engaging from 1848-1851, and then moving to Kingston and practicing law there from 1854-1861.
+He entered private law practice in New York City, engaging from 1848 to 1851, and then moving to Kingston and practicing law there from 1854 to 1861.

 At the outbreak of the American Civil War, Sharpe had been captain of the 20th New York Militia, but had submitted his resignation.
 However, at word of the attack on Fort Sumter, Sharpe withdrew his resignation and had recruited 248 men through one day.
 In 1862, he was commissioned a colonel and over a span of 22 days recruited 1041 men, going to battle on the 23rd day.
 He was brevetted to brigadier general in 1864 and major general in 1865.

 Following the Civil War, Major General Sharpe was sent to Europe to identify United States citizens that may have been involved in the assassination of President Abraham Lincoln, making him the "first CIA agent" in U.S. history.
-This assignment followed a stint as Chief of the Bureau of Military Information from 1863-1865.
+This assignment followed a stint as Chief of the Bureau of Military Information from 1863 to 1865.

-Sharpe was elected in 1878 to the New York State Assembly, serving from 1879-1882, serving as its speaker from 1880-1881.
+Sharpe was elected in 1878 to the New York State Assembly, serving from 1879 to 1882, serving as its speaker from 1880 to 1881.
 Sharpe was nominated to the Board of General Appraisers by President Benjamin Harrison in 1890, serving until his resignation in 1899.

 General Sharpe died on January 13, 1900, in Manhattan, New York, at the residence of his daughter and son-in-law.

 General Sharpe built a large mansion at 1 Albany Avenue in Kingston after the conclusion of the Civil War, and resided here up until the 1890s.
 His mansion stood until the 1960s, when it was demolished.
 General Sharpe entertained many guests at this mansion, including United States Presidents Ulysses S. Grant and Chester A. Arthur.
-Not far from where his mansion once stood, there is a now-defunct cemetery, called Sharp's Burying Ground, at 148 Albany Avenue.
+Not far from where his mansion once stood was a cemetery, called Sharp's Burying Ground, at 148 Albany Avenue.
 This burial ground was likely named for General Sharpe's father as well as himself.

-General Sharpe married his cousin, Caroline Hone Hasbrouck (1830-1898), on December 20, 1855.
+General Sharpe married his cousin, Caroline Hone Hasbrouck (1830–1898), on December 20, 1855.
 She was the daughter of Abraham Bruyn Hasbrouck and his wife, Julia Ludlum Hasbrouck.
 Together they had three children: